-Outside a character class, the escape sequence \R matches any Unicode newline sequence.
-This is an extension to Perl.
-In non-UTF-8 mode \R is equivalent to the following:
+Outside a character class, by default, the escape sequence R matches any Unicode newline sequence.
+This is a Perl 5.10 feature.
+In non-UTF-8 mode R is equivalent to the following:

 This is an example of an "atomic group", details of which are given below.
 This particular group matches either the two-character sequence CR followed by LF, or one of the single characters LF (linefeed, U+000A), VT (vertical tab, U+000B), FF (formfeed, U+000C), CR (carriage return, U+000D), or NEL (next line, U+0085).
 The two-character sequence is treated as a single unit that cannot be split.